Presser cooker

 Use the natural release method;

 Remove the cooker from heat.
-Do not remove pressure regulator and let the pressure subside naturally.
+Do not remove pressure regulator

 COOKING TIME STARTS WHEN PRESSURE REGULATOR (JIGGLER) BEGINS TO ROCK.